-When you’re investigating franchise business opportunities in a highly competitive sector of franchising, it can be quite challenging to figure out which one you should buy.
+When you’re comparing franchises to buy, it can be quite challenging to figure out which one you should own.

-For example, if you’re looking into buying a pizza franchise, there are hundreds of choices, if you count all the local franchises that have 5 or 6 franchises in their areas.
+For example, if you’re looking into buying a pizza franchise, there are hundreds of choices if you count all the local franchises that have 5 or 6 franchises in your area.
 That’s a lot of choices.

-I believe that most senior care service providers (franchise outlets) will be able to sustain their growth for the next decade, or more.
-So, getting into a dynamic area of franchising like this could make sense if you’re cut out for it.
+In my view, I feel that most senior care service providers (franchise outlets) will be able to sustain their growth for the next decade, or more.
+So getting into a dynamic area of franchising like this could make sense if you’re cut out for it.

-One thing stood out during my call with this really sharp prospective franchise buyer, was the fact that she was getting pretty frustrated in her quest; that’s because there are so many companies out there that are offering senior care franchises.
+With that in mind, the one thing stood out during my call with this really sharp prospective franchise buyer was the fact that she was getting pretty frustrated in her quest; that’s because there are so many companies out there that are offering senior care franchises.
 This many.
+In essence, she was having a difficult time comparing franchise opportunities.
+And you might too.
+Here are 5 things you can do to help.

 1. Look at each franchise through the eyes of a small business owner.
 Looking at franchise opportunities through the eyes of a consumer, especially early on in the research process, doesn’t get it done.
 You need to look at the metrics.
 You need to see the operation from behind the desk…from behind the counter.
 You need to see how the marketing works.
 Ask the franchise development representatives how the franchisor helps you find new clients.